 I think Devilman is a testament to how you can create something great without having it all planned out.
 That’s not to say Nagai didn’t work hard, since he actually considers Devilman the manga he put the most effort into.
 He even abandoned two manga he was publishing to focus more on Devilman.
 He set out to make his magnum opus and it shows.
 The writing isn’t without its weaknesses, though.
 Sometimes the story is messy or things come out silly, but the weirdness is half the fun of Devilman.
 It wouldn’t be the same without lines like “oh, this?
 It’s laced with drugs.”

 As the story goes on, stakes become higher.
 More and more civilians become possessed by demons who wreak havoc.
 With human bodies, demons have access to weapons of mass destruction.
 Demons pop up all over the world, but they cannot be distinguished from regular humans.
 Akira worries over his secret identity as Devilman being exposed to Miki and he questions his own humanity.
-Tensions grow between humans and demons, as well as between humans and humans.
+Tensions grow between humans and demons, as well as between fellow humans.
 Akira and Ryo become enemies over ideological disagreements.
 Ryo calls fear the weak point of humanity: humans cannot trust one another and resort to violence.
 It may be cliché, but Devilman suggests that humans may be just as monstrous as the demons they fear.

 Nagai himself calls Devilman an anti-war story (spoilers at link).
 In his words, “there is no justice in war, any war, nor is there any justification for human beings killing one another.
 Devilman carries a message of warning, as we step toward a bright future.”
 That’s quite poignant for a creator whose works feature gratuitous violence.
 Keep in mind he was born only a few days after World War II ended and grew up in post-war Japan.
 According to Nagai, in the war metaphor the possession and transformation of humans into demons represents taking up murder weapons and going to war.
 Because demons possess them indiscriminately, it represents the military draft.